 Total Credit Hours - 60

-According to the Occupational Outlook Handbook 2016-2017, median hourly earnings of automotive service technicians and mechanics in 2016 was $18.50.
-The top 10 percent earned more than $64,070.
+According to the Occupational Outlook Handbook, median hourly earnings of automotive service technicians and mechanics in 2017 was $19.02.
+The top 10 percent earned more than $65,430.
 Dealership technicians are often paid in conjunction with a commission based system that can vary by employer.

-Electronic diagnostic equipment includes Snap-On/Sun's Computerized Dynamic Data Collector and cutting edge handheld scan tools like the OTC Genisys.
-Late model vehicles and powertrain components challenge students with contemporary training exercises and live work, not only in powertrain repair, but also in electronics systems, fuel injection, and engine performance.
-PC based automotive information retrieval systems such as Alldata provide students with comprehensive access to shop manuals on both import and domestic vehicles marketed in the United States from 1982 to the present model year.
+Electronic diagnostic equipment includes Oscilloscopes, contemporary scan tools, sophisticated electrical test platforms.
+Contemporary vehicles and powertrain components challenge students with required training exercises and live work experience, not only in powertrain repair, but also in electronic systems, fuel injection, and engine performance.
+PC based automotive information retrieval systems such as Alldata and Identifix provide students with comprehensive access to shop manuals and bulletins on both import and domestic vehicles marketed in the United States from 1982 to the present model year.

 Click on the link below to view the Automotive Gainful Employment Disclosure